 Reading This Data

-This analysis is based on prices captured from Reverb sold listings.
-A few caveats:
+This analysis is based on prices captured from Reverb sold listings using a consistent methodology applied each month.
+A few things to bear in mind when interpreting the numbers:

 Use this as context for your research, not as a definitive valuation.
 For any specific item, check the gear page for a current price range based on recent sales.